 We do not use correction collars for training with any aggression/reactivity cases.
 Tools such as e-collars and prong collars are intended to punish reactions which suppresses that behavior from happening again in the future.
 Suppression does not help the way your dog perceives their world.
 It can mask the underlying issue and may result in escalated fear/frustration for your pet.
 It's a bandaid fix.

-Instead, ask the questions:
+Instead, ask these questions:

 "Is my dog experiencing pain or discomfort (medically/physically)?"